 Data is the Forest: Candidates are the Trees

 Even after your headhunters have developed a long list of executives for a search, they are not candidates — at least not yet.
 The heaving lifting of “candidate development” remains.
-You must still determine whether a prospective candidate is qualified, interested, able to relocate, and, yes, sane.
-In other words, you cannot download a list of the best candidates, at least not yet.
+You must still determine whether a prospective candidate is qualified, interested, and — if necessary — able to relocate.
+In other words, you cannot download a list of the best candidates for the job, at least not yet.
 You must engage the interest of the candidate at a time when fewer candidates respond.
 That is another reason why executive searches fail.
 Effective investigative recruiters are adept at getting through to prospective candidates.

 In its surveys of executive search buyers, ESIX, the Executive Search Information Exchange, has found that, on average, 40% of retained searches fail to complete. that is a stunningly high percentage.
 It means that 40% of the time, the engagement did not yield a hire.
 Whenever you retain an executive search firm, the risk of an unsuccessful outcome is significant.
 That investment in a retained search fee in excess of $100 thousand is lost.